Will I Regret Not Taking Maternity Photos? | Bay Area Maternity Photography

 natural movement

-simply being present in that stage of life
+simply being present

 You don’t need to look a certain way to make those moments worth capturing.